-Treating chronic hepatitis C with milk thistle extract does not appear beneficialJuly 17th, 2012 in Diseases, Conditions, Syndromes /
+Treating chronic hepatitis C with milk thistle extract does not appear beneficialJuly 17, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Use of the botanical product silymarin, an extract of milk thistle that is commonly used by some patients with chronic liver disease, did not provide greater benefit than placebo for patients with treatment-resistant chronic hepatitis C virus (HCV) infection, according to a study in the July 18 issue of JAMA.